marugmat/adml-rl/week2/README.md

 ### Solutions
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/zhaw-physical-ai/adml-rl/blob/main/week2/week2_lab_nim_solutions.ipynb)

-Complete solutions with detailed explanations. **Available after the submission deadline.**
+Complete solutions with detailed explanations.

-## 🎮 The Game of Nim
+## The Game of Nim

 Nim is a mathematical strategy game:
 - One or more **piles** of objects